What are Hidden Values?

 Common Types of Hidden Values

-Real estate assets are among the most common types of hidden values, as they are often under-reported on the balance sheet.
+Real estate assets are among the most common types of hidden values, as they are often are under-reported on the balance sheet.
 When a company acquires real estate assets, the purchase price is listed on the balance sheet.
 Yet, over time, the market value of that asset can rise significantly beyond its historical value.

 At times, a company’s real estate assets can exceed its entire market cap.
 For example, a department store with declining sales may suffer losses.
 Still, if it owns the properties on which it operates, it may be able to repurpose the property into residential towers or office buildings, generating greater value.